sameer-j/react-tic-tac-toe/README.md

   - [ ] When someone wins, highlight the three squares that caused the win.
   - [ ] When no one wins, display a message about the result being a draw.
 - [ ] Themefy using Context API
-- [ ] Convert to functional componets and state mgmt using hooks
+- [ ] Convert to functional componets and state mgmt using hooks, branch out for class components
 - [x] Deploy to gh pages

 Other ideas (may be crazy):
 - [ ] cross platform: mobile, pwa, desktop app
 - [ ] Sync across devices
 - [ ] User management including login, history of wins, sequence of moves in older games
+- [ ] Turn based game.
+Notifies opponent of his turn